AI-Hypercomputer/maxtext/xpk/README.md

 *   Cluster Create (provision capacity):

+    ```shell
+    python3 xpk/xpk.py cluster create \
+    --cluster xpk-test --tpu-type=v5litepod-16 \
+    --host-maintenance-interval=PERIODIC --num-slices=4
+    ```

     Cluster Create can be called again with the same `--cluster name` to modify the number of slices or retry failed steps.

+    For example, if a user creates a cluster with 4 slices:

     ```shell
     python3 xpk/xpk.py cluster create \
     --cluster xpk-test --tpu-type=v5litepod-16 \
     --host-maintenance-interval=PERIODIC --num-slices=4
+    ```

+    and recreates the cluster with 8 slices.
+The command will rerun to create 4 new slices:

+    ```shell
+    python3 xpk/xpk.py cluster create \
+    --cluster xpk-test --tpu-type=v5litepod-16 \
+    --host-maintenance-interval=PERIODIC --num-slices=8
+    ```

+    and recreates the cluster with 6 slices.
+The command will rerun to delete 2 slices.
+The command will warn the user when deleting slices.
+    Use `--force` to skip prompts.

+    ```shell
+    python3 xpk/xpk.py cluster create \
+    --cluster xpk-test --tpu-type=v5litepod-16 \
+    --host-maintenance-interval=PERIODIC --num-slices=8

+    # Skip delete prompts using --force.

+    python3 xpk/xpk.py cluster create --force \
+    --cluster xpk-test --tpu-type=v5litepod-16 \
+    --host-maintenance-interval=PERIODIC --num-slices=8

     ```

 *   Cluster Delete (deprovision capacity):